astralfrontier/peppermile.org/src/grand-adventure/magicians-tower.md

 #### The Magician

-The Magician is a slightly cracked piece of work, kept animated by sorcery.
+The Magician is a slightly cracked piece of work, and an expert in sorcery.
 The Magician might be a he or a she or something the PCs aren't quite sure about, but they're powerful.
 They have full knowledge of everything that transpires in the tower.